|

 Once I have a handicap, can I add Social scores to my playing history?

-If I have held a handicap at another club, am I obliged to submit my previous GOLFLink number?
+If I have held a handicap at another club, am I obliged to submit my previous Golf ID (previously known as Golflink) number?

 How are Australian Golf Handicaps calculated?